1. Overview of MET

 1.4.
 MET components

 The reformatting stage of MET consists of several tools which perform a variety of functions.
 The ASCII2NC, PB2NC, MADIS2NC, LIDAR2NC, and IODA2NC tools read a variety of point observation input file formats and, optionally, derive time summaries for each observing location.
 They all write to a common NetCDF point observation file format which can be read by the other MET tools.
-The Point2Grid tool reads that common NetCDF point observation file format and interpolates the point data onto a user-specified grid.
+The Point2Grid tool reads that common NetCDF point observation file format or observations provided via Python and interpolates the point data onto a user-specified grid.
 The Regrid-Data-Plane, Shift-Data-Plane, MODIS-Regrid, and WWMCA-Regrid tools read a variety of gridded input file formats and interpolate user-requested input fields to a user-defined output grid.
 While the MET statistics tools can interpolate many input file formats in-memory and on-the-fly, manually regridding upstream is sometimes useful.
 The Pcp-Combine tool adds, subtracts, or derives fields across multiple time steps.
 It is often run to accumulate precipitation amounts into a user-specified time interval - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.
 The Gen-Vx-Mask tool provides a variety of methods for creating bitmapped masking areas.
 Those masks can then be used to efficiently limit verification to the interior of a user-specified region in the downstream statistics tools.
 The Gen-Ens-Prod tool derives basic ensemble products (mean, spread, probabilities) from multiple gridded input ensemble members.
 The GSI tools reformat binary GSI diagnostic data to be read by the Stat-Analysis tool.

 Several optional plotting utilities are provided to assist users in checking their output from the data preprocessing step.
 Plot-Point-Obs creates a postscript plot showing the locations of point observations.
 This can be quite useful for assessing whether the latitude and longitude of observation stations was specified correctly.
 Plot-Data-Plane produces a similar plot for gridded data.
 For users of the MODE object based verification methods, the Plot-MODE-Field utility will create graphics of the MODE object output.
 Finally, WWMCA-Plot produces a plot of the raw WWMCA data file.